itasma88/itasma88/README.md

 - 👋 Hi, I’m Asma
-- 👀 I’m interested in programming and cybersecurity
+- 👀 I’m interested in Web Development and cybersecurity
-- 🌱 I’m currently learning fundamentals about networking and programming
+- 🌱 I’m currently learning Full Stack Web Development
 - 📫 You can contact me at asmaaorabi8802@gmail.com

 <!---